RPI-REV/REV-Constitution/scrum.md

 and can provide central knowledge for the team.
 The difference here is that it will not be the Lead's job to manage that team, but instead the job of the team itself.
 The Lead will still do huge amounts of work, as well as help others with their tasks.
 It is not their job to delegate tasks though, as members should take the tasks themselves, emphasizing how the team is self-organizing.
+Leads will be appointed by a vote of Officers.

 #### Assistant Leads